Blue Angel (Blue Angel album)

-Blue Angel is the only album released in 1980 by the band of the same name.
-They were fronted by a pre-fame Cyndi Lauper.
+Blue Angel is the only album by the American band Blue Angel released in 1980.
+The band was formed by Cyndi Lauper on vocals, John Turi on keyboards and saxophone, Arthur "Rockin' A" Neilson on guitar, Lee Brovitz on bass and Johnny Morelli on drums.
 The band was fairly short-lived and the album was not a major success until after Lauper's solo career exploded.
-It has been released on five occasions: